kevrap/daily-history-ios-game/readme.md

 **Required Must-have Stories**

-* [ ] User can log in/sign up for account
+* [X] User can log in/sign up for account
 * [X] User can launch the app to the game screen that displays a historical blurb from an "on this day" API
 * [X] Users are instructed to enter the year they believe this day in history happened
 * [X] Users are given up to six chances to get the year right, with color-coded feedback based on their response to see how close they are
-* [ } ]When the user gets the right answer, they are congratulated and offered to play again
+* [X] When the user gets the right answer, they are congratulated and offered to play again

 **Optional Nice-to-have Stories**

-* [ ] User's scores are collected and stored in a database for that day so everyone can see how people are performing on average
+* [X] User's scores are collected and stored in a database for that day so everyone can see how people are performing on average
-* [ ] Users can see their performance compared with global averages
+* [X] Users can see their performance compared with global averages

 ### 2. Screen Archetypes

-- [ ] Launch Splash Screen
+- [X] Launch Splash Screen
 * Required User Feature:
-* [ ] Have launch logo image and name and Z num
+* [X] Have launch logo image and name and Z num
-- [ ] Login/Signup
+- [X] Login/Signup
 * Required User Feature:
-* [ ] Ability for user to login / signup for accounts
+* [X] Ability for user to login / signup for accounts
-- [ ] Game Screen
+- [X] Game Screen
 * Required User Feature:
 * [X] Shows historal blurb for the day and gives instructions
 * [X] Has tile grid to show guesses
 * [X] Has easy way to enter four digit year
 * [X] Has color coded feedback for user guesses
 * [X] Has option to view stats screen at any time
-* [ ] User can refresh to replay a different game any time
+* [X] User can refresh to replay a different game any time
-* [ ] On game complete user can tap a button to copy a block of text that shows their performance in the game
+* [X] On game complete user can tap a button to copy a block of text that shows their performance in the game
-- [ ] Stats Screen
+- [X] Stats Screen
 * Required User Feature:
-* [ ] Shows global average statistics for game
+* [X] Shows global average statistics for game
-* [ ] Shows current user statistics for comparison
+* [X] Shows current user statistics for comparison
-* [ ] Statistics include things like win rate, guess number, etc.
+* [X] Statistics include things like win rate, guess number, etc.

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-- [ ] Game Screen
+- [X] Game Screen
-    - [ ] Shows the game screen
+    - [X] Shows the game screen
-- [ ] Stats Screen
+- [X] Stats Screen
-    - [ ] Shows the stats screen
+    - [X] Shows the stats screen

 **Flow Navigation** (Screen to Screen)